TheQuantiser/CustomCH/alt_ver/docs/HybridNewGrid.md

 # Calculating grids of CLs values using toys

 The following are basic instructions for using the **HybridNewGrid** method of `combineTool.py`.
 In a similar fashion to the **AsymptoticGrid** method most of the settings are specified in a json file.
-An example is given in `CombinePdfs/scripts/mssm_hybrid_grid.json`:
+An example configuration is shown below:

 ```json
 {